 What is the (paleo) Paleolithic diet?
-In my opinion, the answer is a best guess what our ancestors ate before recorded history.
-The Paleolithic era lasted two and a half million to until about ten thousand years ago with the advent of farming.
+In my opinion, the answer is a best guess to what our ancestors ate before recorded history.
+The Paleolithic era lasted two and a half million to until about ten thousand years ago before the advent of farming.
 What would they have eaten?
-I would guess it would likely be what took the least energy to obtain and satisfied hunger the most.
+Due to my own research, my best guess is that it would likely be what took the least energy to obtain and satisfied hunger the most.

 For example, I would think the Paleo’s would spend time each day collecting…